Skip to content

 Recognizing the urgency of the climate crisis and the significant role of the food sector in reducing global emissions of methane, the Dairy Methane Action Alliance has stepped forward to catalyze ambitious climate action within the food industry.

 This global initiative is designed to accelerate action and ambition to drive down methane emissions across dairy supply chains.
-By joining this groundbreaking initiative, signatory companies commit to account for and publicly disclose methane emissions within their dairy supply chains, and to create a comprehensive methane action plan.
+By joining this groundbreaking initiative, companies demonstrate leadership and drive progress by committing to account for and publicly disclose methane emissions within their dairy supply chains, and to create a comprehensive methane action plan.
 The sustainability nonprofit Ceres will work with Environmental Defense Fund to help ensure companies stay on track towards meeting their milestones.

 This is only the beginning.
 Now, we’re calling on all companies in the global dairy supply chain to join this effort to expedite methane reductions and deliver larger impact and scale.